idnow/de.idnow.android.sdk/README.md

 The IDnow Android Archive Library (AAR file) can be used to incorporate the IDnow AutoIdent platform into Android host apps.

+Starting with version 4.9.0, we are providing the NFC capability to scan e-documents via 2 flavours of our IDnow library to provide the best flexibility for our customers.

+- In case of interest in using the NFC capability, please reach out to IDnow to obtain the needed dependencies and further information on integration and usage.
+- In case you would like to continue using our newest version of the library without NFC, please go through the rest of the documentation and follow the integration guide below.

 ### Requirements

 - AndroidX for IDnow library version 4.0.0 and beyond: https://developer.android.com/jetpack/androidx